-A trip to the gorgeous Mediterranean country of Greece will mean a chance to indulge in the most incredible traditional foods, delicacies and dishes.
-Most Greek dishes contain at least some seafood and fresh vegetables and have have noticeable influences from Eastern and Western cultures.
+A trip to the gorgeous Mediterranean country of Greece will mean a chance to indulge in the most incredible traditional delicacies.
+Most Greek dishes contain at least some meat, seafood and fresh vegetables and have have noticeable influences from Eastern and Western cultures.

 Dolmades are an accompaniment to the main meal comprised of rice, meat, or vegetables stuffed in grape leaves or vine.
 This forms a parcel before being slowly steamed to perfection.

-Moussaka is a delicious layered mix of aubergine, minced lamb, potatoes, and onions.
-It is topped with a mouth-watering béchamel sauce that is very creamy.
+Moussaka is a dish consisting of a layered mix of aubergine, minced lamb, potatoes, and onions.
+It is topped with a béchamel sauce that is very creamy.

 Koulouri is large circular Greek bread that majorly contains a sesame seed crust.
 Other sprinklings that may be used on the crust include sunflower seeds, flax seeds, or poppy seeds.